codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 --------------------

 This option enables you to automatically replace dashes (‘-‘) with underscores in the controller and method URI segments, thus saving you additional route entries if you need to do that.
-This is required, because the dash isn’t a valid class or method name character and would cause a fatal error if you try to use it::
+This is required because the dash isn’t a valid class or method name character and would cause a fatal error if you try to use it::

 	$routes->setTranslateURIDashes(true);